pyexcel/pyexcel-xls/README.rst

     >>> # object for downloading

-Read from an xl from memory
+Read from an xls from memory
 *****************************

 Continue from previous example::